 Concept and Choreography: EmmaGrace Skove-Epes in collaboration with performers

 Performers: Sunder Ashni, Karesia Batan, Daniel Bieber, Dasha Chapman, Joel Clark, Rachel Goldstein, Gyrchel Moore, Rhiannon Murphy, Jesse Phillips-Fein, EmmaGrace Skove-Epes, Ian Turner, Nadia Tykulsker

 ©Tara Sheena 2011 for The Dance Enthusiast

 “I’m not actually all that sure how I feel about starting the piece this way, but I’m going to go with it,” EmmaGrace Skove-Epes informs us.
-We are the audience during Skove-Epes’ first evening-length dance production, ROUNDS, a product of a 50 -hour space grant awarded to her through the Brooklyn-based arts organization, Spoke the Hub.
+We are the audience during Skove-Epes’ first evening-length dance production, ROUND

 The emerging choreographer presents work that is humorous, direct and ethereal.